 - A Quiet Place (Trailer)

 Speaking of horror movies that break apart from the pack, this movie takes its central plot concept and mines it for plenty of cinematic fun.
 The cast is fantastic at portraying roles with nearly no dialog.
-It may not be a perfect movie (try not to think about the ins-and-outs of such a situation too much), but it’s highly entertaining and a fun thought exercise.
+It may not be a perfect movie (try not to think about the ins-and-outs of such a situation too much), but it’s highly entertaining and

 - Tag (Trailer)